afrimapr/afriadmin/README.md

 To make administrative boundary polygons for Africa easily accessible from R.

-A part of the afrimapr project.
+A part of the [afrimapr](www.afrimapr.org) project.

-In early development, contact Andy South with questions.
+In early development, will change, contact Andy South with questions.

 There are various sources of administrative boundaries available on the web, and existing R packages for accessing them.